markus-suchi/3D-DAT/README.md

 ln -s ~/3d-dat/ 3d-dat
 ```

-Install dependencies in blender python:
+Install dependencies in blender python (from now on all python commands are initiated in the blender directory):
 ```
 cd ~/blender-2.92.0-linux64/2.92/python/bin
 ./python3.7m -m ensurepip